Skip to content

 You normally don’t re-pin external plugins by hand.
 The central, verify-first catalog-updater hub in modeled-information-format/.github does it for you: on a schedule it resolves each external entry’s latest release, verifies that release’s attestations fail-closed, and — only if every required predicate verifies — opens a re-pin PR whose body carries the full attestation evidence.
 The PR runs through catalog-admission (which re-verifies the same way) and auto-merges once the gates are green.
 A release whose attestations don’t verify is never proposed.

-This catalog opts in by having the modeled-information-format-ci App installed — there is no per-repo workflow to add.
+This catalog opts in by having the catalog GitHub App installed (ADR-011) — there is no per-repo workflow to add.
 (Dependabot can’t do this: no Dependabot ecosystem parses the git-subdir + sha catalog pins; its github-actions updater here only keeps the workflow uses: pins fresh.)